 Younger and very active dogs typically require more protein to promote muscle growth.
 However, each dog is different, and if your pup has specific medical conditions, higher protein might not be best.
 Always consult a vet if you’re unsure of what’s best for your pup.

-While the AAFCO recommends a minimum amount of protein in dog food.
-The amount and quality differ greatly between brands.
-Some brands create human-grade dog food, which must be USDA-approved human-grade, while other brands create shelf-stable dog food with protein from who knows where.
+The AAFCO recommends a minimum amount of protein in dog food, but the amount and quality differ greatly between brands.
+Some brands create human-grade dog food, which must be USDA-approved human-grade.
+Other brands create shelf-stable dog food with protein from who knows where.

 Food for animals doesn’t require FDA pre-market approval, but it must follow the rules: